 Impact Evaluation

-Wildlife Impact offers evidence-based analysis of projects to improve wildlife conservation and welfare outcomes in developing countries.
+Wildlife Impact conducts evidence-based analysis of projects to improve wildlife conservation and welfare outcomes in developing countries.
 We use best practice methods including the Open Standards for Conservation.
 We help projects build capacity to evaluate and adaptively manage their work.

 Capacity Development

-Our expert teams offers NGOs, government, scientists and stakeholders emergency assistance, crisis management and training on habitat protection, addressing human-wildlife conflict, responsible translocation and other conservation actions.
+We work with NGOs, government, scientists and stakeholders emergency assistance, crisis management and training on habitat protection, addressing human-wildlife conflict, responsible translocation and other conservation actions.

 Policy